 Step Three

-Whisk in the eggs, vigorously, until the mixture thickens and becomes viscous – this takes about a minute of whisking.
+Whisk in the eggs, vigorously, until the egg mixture thickens and becomes viscous – this takes about a minute of whisking.
 Then stir in the flour until just combined.
 We’re only using a tiny amount of flour here to provide a bit of structure.
 You can use gluten-free flour if you’d like.

 Whisk the eggs vigorously into the chocolate mixture